verilator/verilator/docs/guide/contributing.rst

 <https://github.com/antmicro/sv-bugpoint>_` can be used to automatically
 reduce a SystemVerilog design to the smallest possible reproducer.
-It can be used to automatically reduce a design with hundreds of thousands of lines design to a minimal test case while preserving the bug-inducing behavior.
+It can be used to automatically reduce a design with hundreds of thousands of lines to a minimal test case while preserving the bug-inducing behavior.

 Please refer to the `README
 <https://github.com/antmicro/sv-bugpoint/blob/main/README.md>`_ file for more